 An excellent source of fiber, 1 cup of buckwheat contains 17 grams of fiber.
-It’s also a great source of the minerals magnesium, copper and manganese, as well as a good source of iron, zinc, phosphorus, potassium, selenium and B vitamins (especially niacin).
+It’s also a great source of the minerals magnesium, copper, and manganese, as well as a good source of iron, zinc, phosphorus, potassium, selenium, and B vitamins (especially niacin).

 Buckwheat is high in protein with 12 grams in 1/2 cup (which is comparable to the amount contained in Greek yogurt).
 It’s particularly high in the the essential amino acids lysine and arginine, which most major grains are deficient in.
 This unique amino acid composition has the power to boost the protein value of beans, lentils and grains such as corn, rice and wheat when eaten on the same day, as well as to promote collagen production and the absorption of calcium.

 But the buck doesn’t stop there.
 Due to its high level of magnesium, buckwheat has a relaxing effect on blood vessels, which improves circulation and decreases blood pressure.
 In addition, research has shown that people who eat buckwheat daily have lower total cholesterol and lower bad cholesterol (LDL) levels, while their good cholesterol (HDL) levels are increased.
-This lipid-lowering activity is largely due to the phytonutrient rutin and other flavonoid compounds.
+This lipid-lowering activity is largely due to the phytonutrient rutin, and other flavonoid compounds.
 In fact, rutin is extracted from the leaves of the buckwheat plant in order to manufacture medicine to treat high blood pressure.

-When studies compared people’s responses after they ate buckwheat and wheat, buckwheat appeared to help lower blood sugar and the corresponding insulin spikes and to better satisfy hunger.
+When studies compared people’s responses after they ate buckwheat and wheat, buckwheat appeared to help lower blood sugar and the corresponding insulin spikes, and to better satisfy hunger.
 Both the high fiber and magnesium in buckwheat may contribute to these favorable benefits, since fiber tends to slow down the absorption of sugar into the blood, and magnesium acts as a co-factor for enzymes involved in the body’s use of glucose and insulin secretion.
 Another compound found in buckwheat called chiro-inositol may cause cells to be more sensitive to insulin and even mimics insulin.
 Buckwheat ranks lower on the glycemic scale than other grains such as rice, wheat, and corn that provoke a quick spike in blood sugar levels.
-These spikes promote greater levels of systemic inflammation.
+These spikes cause greater levels of systemic inflammation.

 Kasha is often steamed in a stock with onions, olive oil and fresh parsley.
 You can also combine and cook equal parts buckwheat groats and oats to make a hot breakfast cereal topped with fruit.
-Buckwheat has been cultivated for at least 1,000 years in China, Korea and Japan, where it is often enjoyed in the form of buckwheat “soba” noodles.
+Buckwheat has been cultivated for at least 1,000 years in China, Korea and Japan, where it is often enjoyed in the form of buckwheat soba noodles.

 However you serve it, buckwheat makes a healthy, nutty, and robust addition to any meal.
-While buckwheat is gluten-free, buckwheat noodles, crepes and pancakes contain a mixture of wheat flour and buckwheat flour, and so are not gluten-free.
+While buckwheat is gluten-free, buckwheat noodles, crepes, and pancakes contain a mixture of wheat flour and buckwheat flour, and so are not gluten-free.
 However, Eden does sell a 100% gluten-free soba noodles, and gluten-free flour can easily be substituted for the wheat flour.